What Does a Car Warranty Cover?

 - Air conditioning and heating (compressor, condenser, evaporator systems, etc.)

-- Steering systems (power steering, pump, hoses, rack, and pinion, etc.)
+- Steering systems (power steering, pump, hoses, rack, pinion, etc.)

 - Electrical components (alternator, power windows, locks, sunroofs, etc.)